Web OttomanEmpire.info

 The epic story of the forerunners of the Ottomans, the Oghuz Turks.
 A collection of 12 stories , the stories combine elements of pre-Islamic nomadic society with the later Islamic culture.
 From the racy and colloquial to the poetic and dignified, the stories bring to life a wild society and its unforgettable characters - the near-legendary Dede Korkut, soothsayer and bard, the chivalrous Beyrek, the unpredictable crazy Karchar, Goggle Eye the monster and Boghazja Fatima of the 40 lovers.

-However, soon the Mongols exploded on the scene and smashed the Seljuk armies reinforced with Byzantine auxiliaries at the battle of Kose Dag in 1243.
-The Seljuks became vassals of a Mongol protectorate ruled by Hulagu.
+However, soon the Mongols exploded on the scene and smashed the Seljuk armies reinforced with Byzantine auxiliaries at the battle of Kose Dag on June 26, 1243.
+The Seljuks became vassals of a Mongol protectorate ruled by Hulagu ( 1218 - 1265 ).
 Mongol power lasted only a generation.The Seljuks lingered on until the turn of the century, the Turkish tribes took advantage of the situation to swarm over the land of the Seljuks and the Byzantines.
 Following the collapse of the Seljuks, Anotolia fragmented into 10 small states called emirates .
+An emirate is a political territory that is ruled by a dynastic Islamic monarch called an emir.

 The equestrian team sport of

-Çavgan was popular in the Ottoman Empire.Riders use blunt javelins to throw at each other,each hit earning one point.
+Çavgan (Jereed in English) was popular in the Ottoman Empire.Riders use blunt javelins to throw at each other,each hit earning one point.

 Home